 What point does truth have?
 It’s like a badge of courage I wear these days but ultimately alienating and fruitless.
 It serves no end, except allowing me to feel “I dare” and know the deal of myself and life.

 I’ve come to the conclusion, after speculating on this before, that indeed most people are prone to greater delusion than myself.
 And when you stand amongst them, daring to speak the truth of yourself and your life, they pity you.
 They think your life is particularly bad because you speak of things as they are, fair and square.
-Even though the only difference is that you don’t spin yourself the yarn of “I never wanted those things anyway”, “These bad personality traits I got are quite great actually” or “Me and my partner are very happy” (when you feel like walking on tightrope every day for fear of provoking an argument or losing the person, for example).
+Even though the only difference is that you don’t spin yourself the yarn of “I never wanted those things anyway”, “These bad personality traits I got are quite great actually” or “Me and my partner are very happy” (when you feel like walking on a tightrope every day for fear of provoking an argument).
 I recently witnessed a fellow truth-speaker among a crowd of delusionists.
 I recognised the wisdom of this person’s words, but most people saw fit to pity and teach the person the error of having an unideal life.
-No doubt majority of them having unideal lives themselves, but pretending they don’t not to lose in social status.
+No doubt the majority of them having unideal lives themselves, but pretending they don’t not to lose in social status.
 It takes courage to make yourself vulnerable, first to your own judgement and then to the loss in social status that comes with saying your life ain’t no joyride.
 My badge of courage says “I recognise the yarns I tell myself.
 I quench them with the truth” but what is the purpose of it all?

 The other side of this is that when you look at things in their full depressing darks, it also diminishes hope and crushes the spirit.
 It becomes harder to get out and change things.
 I feel that sometimes one needs brazen hope and outright fantasy to make a change.
 It’s easier to summon the will power for chanage when you manage to fantasize the present into something more palatable.